manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 Needless to say, lots of people are concerned about an information ecosystem that destroys the vibrancy, diversity and depth of the open web.
 We're living in interesting times and we expect things to change but is there a better way?

-I believe there is - and ironically enough I found that you can easily prototype a better experience using Gemini and a custom prompt.
+I believe there is - and while playing around I found that simply writing a better system prompt inside Gemini gave me radically better results.

 Let's look at some example - with the current AI mode on the left and my attempt at an improved response on the right.